andreoliwa/conjuring/docs/features.md

 should_display_tasks: ShouldDisplayTasks = is_git_repo
 ```

-Other examples of usage:
+Other use cases:

 - [Poetry](https://github.com/python-poetry/poetry/) tasks: display only when
   there is a `pyproject.toml` in the current dir;
 - [pre-commit](https://github.com/pre-commit/pre-commit) tasks: display only
   when there is a `.pre-commit-config.yaml` file in the current dir.

-## Display individual tasks conditionally
+## Display your custom individual tasks conditionally

 A task can have its own visibility settings, even if the owner module is
 configured to not display tasks.